realsaeedhassani/core-client/content/en/deployments/amazon-web-services.md

 [Create a programmatic user with this policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html):

-> NOTE: replace 2x `example.com` with your S3 bucket name below.
+> NOTE: replace 2x `genx.karbabar.ir` with your S3 bucket name below.
 This policy allows pushing to the specified bucket, and invalidating any CloudFront distribution.

 ```json
 {